paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-047-fraud-and-false-statements.md

 ### Statutory Notes

 #### References in Text
 The Immigration and Nationality Act, referred to in subsec. (c)(10), is act June 27, 1952, ch.
 477, 66 Stat.
-163, as amended.
-Chapter 8 of title II of the Act is classified generally to part VIII (§ 1321 et seq.) of subchapter II of chapter 12 of Title 8, Aliens and Nationality.
+163. Chapter 8 of title II of the Act is classified generally to part VIII (§ 1321 et seq.) of subchapter II of chapter 12 of Title 8, Aliens and Nationality.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1101 of Title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1101&num=0&edition=prelim) and Tables.

 The Social Security Act, referred to in subsec. (c)(11), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended, which is classified generally to chapter 7 (§ 301 et seq.) of Title 42, The Public Health and Welfare.
+620, which is classified generally to chapter 7 (§ 301 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 <a id="section-1029"></a>